Red Sea Global

 Red Sea Global (RSG; البحر الأحمر الدولية), previously The Red Sea Development Company, is a real estate development company based in Tabuk, Saudi Arabia.
 The company was founded in July 2017 by the Saudi crown prince Mohammed bin Salman, and is owned by the Public Investment Fund.
 As one of Saudi Arabia's Vision 2030 goals, Red Sea Global aims to diversify the Saudi economy away from fossil fuels by contributing to the growth of its tourism sector.

 History

 Red Sea Global was officially launched by the Saudi Public Investment Fund on 31 July 2017 as "The Red Sea Development Company".
-It is one of the 5 Saudi Vision 2030 megaprojects which are Neom, Roshn, Qiddiya, and Diriyah Company.
+It is one of the 5 Saudi Vision 2030 megaprojects which are Neom, Roshn, Qiddiya City, and Diriyah Company.

 In June 2023, Red Sea Global signed a deal with Al-Ahli Football Club to become its platinum sponsor.

 In July 2025, Red Sea Global signed a three year sponsorship deal with South Korean esports organization T1.
 The terms of the agreement include the company's name on the front of T1's jerseys, and sponsoring T1's video content.